Colnup/fractals-generator/README.md

 # Informations:

-    It runs completely on CPU which main cause latency.
+    It runs completely on CPU which may cause latency.

     (First project on c++ and SFML)

     Credits : Tom Demagny, Creator of the project.
+    Minor Contributor : Colin PROKOPOWICZ